aboudali/specialtopics/README.md

 · see all appointments

-## The data stored in the database is related to the books:
+## The data stored in the database is related to the Appointments:

 o patient's Full Name